The-Team-They-Call-02/Vidyodaya/README.md

 ## About Vidyodaya

-Vidyodaya’s mission is to improve the quality of education received by underprivileged children in adivasi communities and to establish a culturally appropriate learning system with active participation of the community.
+Vidyodaya's mission is to improve the quality of education received by underprivileged children in Adivasi communities and to establish a culturally appropriate learning system with active participation of the community.

 Our task is to create a website for Vidyodaya that is more appealing and user-friendly for new visitors.